 The Harley-Davidson emblem is easily recognizable and includes many design elements that make it special.
 It consists of a black banner outlined in orange that features the company’s name.
 This banner overlaps a shield-shaped element that reads “Motorcycles,” the brand’s distinctive orange-white-black color scheme.
 The bold hues contrast sharply, making the emblem easily visible even from a distance.

 The emblem’s text is large and stylized, creating a sense of strength and reliability.
-This is not just a design choice; it reflects the brand’s heritage of building rugged and reliable motorcycles capable of overcoming all kinds of obstacles.
+This is not just a design choice; it reflects the brand’s heritage of building rugged and reliable motorcycles capable of overcoming all obstacles.
 Every element of the emblem—the shape, the color scheme, and the font—has been carefully selected to create an image of strength, tradition, and reliability.

 Hero